Theo Epstein: Boston Red Sox

 After leaving the position as the Padres' President, Lucchino became president and chief executive officer (CEO) of the Red Sox on November 15, 2001 and hired Epstein to work under him.
 At the end of the 2002 season, Lucchino appointed Epstein to replace interim general manager (GM) Mike Port.
-Epstein is credited with initiating the trade of Nomar Garciaparra and making key contract acquisitions including those of Bill Mueller and Curt Schilling during his first tenure as Red Sox GM.
-The new players were regarded as instrumental in breaking the so-called "Curse of the Bambino" when the Red Sox defeated the St. Louis Cardinals in the 2004 World Series, their first championship since 1918.
+Epstein is credited with trading away Nomar Garciaparra and acquiring Bill Mueller and Curt Schilling, moves that helped break the "Curse of the Bambino" when the Red Sox defeated the St. Louis Cardinals in the 2004 World Series, their first championship since 1918.

-On October 31, 2005, Epstein resigned, rejecting a three-year, $1.5-million-per-year contract for personal reasons.
+On October 31, 2005, he resigned, rejecting a three-year, $1.5-million-per-year contract for personal reasons.
 According to The Boston Globe, "This is a job you have to give your whole heart and soul to", he said.
 "In the end, after a long period of reflection about myself and the program, I decided I could no longer put my whole heart and soul into it."
-Because it was Halloween the night he resigned from the Red Sox, Epstein left Fenway Park wearing a gorilla suit in an attempt to avoid reporters.
+As it was Halloween the night he resigned from the Red Sox, he left Fenway Park wearing a gorilla suit in an attempt to avoid reporters.
 A witness reported spotting a person wearing a gorilla suit driving a Volvo similar to Epstein's that night.
 The suit was loaned to him and was later auctioned for $11,000.
 The money raised was given to The Jimmy Fund and the Foundation to be Named Later (FTBNL).

-Epstein remained in contact with the team's front office and in January 2006, he and Red Sox management announced he would return, resuming the title of general manager and add the title of executive vice president.
+Epstein remained in contact with the team's front office and in January 2006, he and Red Sox management announced he would return, resuming the role of general manager and adding the title of executive vice president.
 The Red Sox went on to win the 2007 World Series, Epstein's second championship with Boston.
 In November 2007, Epstein announced, at the annual general manager meeting, that he had signed a new contract with the Red Sox but declined to disclose the terms of the deal.